 Susan L. Rutherford, LCSW

-When she is not working, Susan enjoys going to the beach, boating and spending time with her family and pets.
+When she is not working, Susan enjoys going to the beach, boating, and spending time with her family and pets.
 Although not from this area, Ms. Susan considers the Crystal Coast to be her home.

 Timothy W. Campbell, LCSW

-Timothy W. (Tim) Campbell, LCSW, has over 35 years of experience providing individual and family psychotherapy.
-He holds a master’s degree from The University of North Carolina at Chapel Hill as well as holding the title of Diplomat (DCSW) with the National Association of Social Work Competence.
+Timothy (Tim) W. Campbell, LCSW, has over 35 years of experience providing individual and family psychotherapy.
+He holds a master’s degree from The University of North Carolina at Chapel Hill as well as holds the title of Diplomat (DCSW) with the National Association of Social Work Competence.
 Mr. Tim is certified in Trauma-Based Cognitive Behavioral Therapy and is a North Carolina Certified Clinical Social Work Supervisor.
 Mr. Tim has held positions such as Director of Field Education for the East Carolina University School of Social Work and he has served as Director of Psychotherapy Services at Cape Fear Valley Medical Center.

-Mr. Tim has been with Coastal Carolina Neuropsychiatric Center since 2007 where he specializes in areas such as Post Traumatic Stress Disorder, Mood Disorders, Military Family Issues and Anxiety Disorders.
+Mr. Tim has been with Coastal Carolina Neuropsychiatric Center since 2007 where he specializes in areas such as Post Traumatic Stress Disorder, Mood Disorders, Military Family Issues, and Anxiety Disorders.
 He provides Clinical Supervision for other psychotherapists working within the organization.

 Tanya J. Hopkins, MBA, MA, LCMHC

 Ms. Tanya is a Licensed Clinical Mental Health Counselor in North Carolina.
 She earned her Master of Arts degree in clinical psychology in 2007 from the Florida School of Professional Psychology in Tampa, FL.
 She trained in the college counseling center, hospital, community mental health, and private practice settings as well as volunteering as a counselor for sexual assault survivors and on a suicide hotline before joining CCNC in 2010.
-Additionally, she holds a Masters of Business Administration degree she earned in 2000 from Franklin University in Columbus, OH and currently serves as the Corporate Responsibility Officer for the practice.
+Additionally, she holds a Master of Business Administration degree she earned in 2000 from Franklin University in Columbus, OH, and currently serves as the Corporate Responsibility Officer for the practice.

-Ms. Tanya enjoys treating all ages with special interest in children.
-She is trained to work with all mental health issues and has special interest in Autism Spectrum Disorder and LGBTQI issues.
+Ms. Tanya enjoys treating all ages with a special interest in children.
+She is trained to work with all mental health issues and has a special interest in Autism Spectrum Disorder and LGBTQI issues.
 Ms. Tanya’s theoretical orientation revolves around identifying the strengths within her patients; Solution Focused Therapy.
 The patients’ intrapersonal strengths, along with a warm therapeutic alliance and genuine empathy are what she believes to be most beneficial to patients.
 Ms. Tanya is trained and competent in other types of psychotherapies including; Cognitive Behavioral Therapy, Interpersonal Therapy, Behavior Therapy, Family Therapy, Group Therapy, and Sand Tray Therapy.

 Ms. Tanya is originally from central Ohio.
 She likes spending time with family and friends, playing with her pet, volunteering, and traveling in her spare time.